hauduc/MICB-405-2020W-T1/MICB-405-Module-5-MACS2.md

 source deactivate

-The ‘-t’ is the treament or IP aligned and markdup bam file
+The -t is the treament or IP aligned and markdup bam file

 The -c is the control or INPUT aligned and markdup bam file

-The ‘-f’ indicates the input file type (BAM paired-end or BAMPE in this case)
+The -f indicates the input file type (BAM paired-end or BAMPE in this case)

-The `-g’ indicates the effective genome size (here precomputed for mm10 and provided as ‘mm’)
+The -g indicates the effective genome size (here precomputed for mm10 and provided as ‘mm’)

 The -n is the of the output file